You want smart political talk without the meltdowns?

 Thanks, Joe.

-My man.
+My pleasure.

 Back with more of The Sean Hannity Show in just a moment.

-James Comey, you have the right to remain silent.
+The right to remain silent.

 And you might want to use it.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

 I still get such a kick that I hear Scott Shannon's voice, who I grew up with in New York City on a station called WPLJ.

-Uh you're doing the morning show, I believe.
+He's doing the morning show, I believe.

-And and he still sounds great.
+And he still sounds great.

-I I just wanted to share that for whatever reason.
+I just wanted to share that for whatever reason.

 And she is an entrepreneur and the author of the great book.

-And I mean it's great.
+And I mean, it's great.

 The war on small business, how the government used the pandemic to crush the backbone of America.